RickCarlino/browser-speech/README.md

 # Browser Speech

+Just want to see what it does?
+Visit the [live demo page](https://computer_programmer.neocities.org/browser-speech/).
 # What Is It?

 The HTML5 [Text To Speech API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API) is a powerful tool for making web pages that talk.